 I believe that speaking is an incredibly important part of how knowledge is shared in the world.
 It has survived millennia and countless educational revolutions because there is nothing quite like hearing someone both knowledgeable and passionate about a topic.
 Having given hundreds of talks, I still find it energizing.
+Here are the guidelines for where I choose to speak:

 For almost 20 years, Matt Wallaert has been applying behavioral science to practical problems.
 After leaving academia, his career as an executive lead from startups (Thrive, Churnless) to the Fortune 500 (Microsoft, CapGemini) and back again, before founding BeSci.io (Behavioral Science in organizations), where he and the world’s most experienced behavioral science leaders help companies grow applied behavioral science capabilities within their organizations.